My Husband Is Obsessed With His Diet. But the Kids’? Not So Much.

 Dear Care and Feeding,

 My husband is a wonderful partner in many ways, but there is a sticking point when it comes to feeding our children healthy foods.
 It is simply not a priority for him.
 He feeds them whatever is fast and easy, and often involves them in the decision.
 Unfortunately for our kids, they have two parents who work busy schedules.
-Dad does the mornings and mom does pick-up, at which point we often have to get to after-school sports.
+Dad does the mornings and Mom does pickup, at which point we often have to get to after-school sports.
 Per my husband, the kids aren’t “that overweight,” but their doctor and I disagree.
-It honestly feels like their well-being is an afterthought for him.
+It honestly feels as if their well-being is an afterthought for him.

 What’s harder is that he was quite overweight himself before he lost over 100 pounds.
-You’d think this would help him want to set the kids up for success, but he is hyper-focused on his own well-being and has adopted an intermittent fasting eating schedule that isn’t feasible for the kids and I. Family meals are us three at dinner time—which lasts 15 minutes if we’re lucky—and all four of us on weekends.
+You’d think that this would help him want to set the kids up for success, but he is hyperfocused on his own well-being and has adopted an intermittent fasting eating schedule that isn’t feasible for the kids and me.
+Family meals are us three at dinnertime—which lasts 15 minutes if we’re lucky—and all four of us on weekends.
 Whenever I suggest a simple change that he could be responsible for, like oats instead of processed cereal for breakfast, it happens for a few days and then stops.
-So between dad and school, they eat virtually all processed and packaged food products and no fresh vegetables or fruit until they see me, when I get to be the bad guy.
+So between Dad and school, they eat virtually all processed and packaged food products and no fresh vegetables or fruit until they see me, when I get to be the bad guy.
 Honestly, by then, I am so tired, and fighting that fight makes our limited time together unfairly tense.

 Dear Exhausted Working Mom,